 Organising an event

-We maintain an Events Safety Advisory Group (ESAG) for public events, and have established partnerships with selected agencies which offer specialist advice.
+Bridgend County Borough Council maintains an Events Safety Advisory Group (ESAG) for public events, and have established partnerships with selected agencies which offer specialist advice.
 The ESAG considers the requirements of large scale public events with more than 500 expected attendees.
 Smaller events may also require the involvement of ESAG depending on the event.
 The Event Safety Advisory Group (ESAG) is not a decision making body, and the group cannot stop an event taking place.
 Its role is to give advice and guidance to organisers on safety related aspects of their planned event.